 Corporate Guarantee and Insurance Company, Inc.

-Corporate Guarantee (CG) was founded in 1997 in San Fernando, Pampanga, making it one of the newer auto insurance providers on this list of car insurance companies in the Philippines.
+Corporate Guarantee (CG) was founded in 1997 in San Fernando, Pampanga, making it one of the newer auto insurance providers on this list.

 Its over 20 years of providing auto, fire, casualty, cargo, and bonds insurance isn’t something to underestimate.
-CG also boasts of being among the top non-life insurance companies in the Philippines.
+CG also boasts of being among the top non-life insurance companies.

 Corporate Guarantee Motor Insurance Coverage: